megulus/boggle/README.md

 ### Current Implementation

 The current implementation is a simple command-line version of New Boggle (see Boggle Variants).
 It prints a 4x4 grid of letters.
 The player has three minutes to enter words via the command line.
 The player's input is first screened for the minimum word length; if it passes, it is added to a set (so that duplicate entries are automatically screened out).
-After time is up, the words in the set are validated (i.e., that their paths on the board are made up of adjacent, non-repeated tiles and the words themselves are standard English words according to the PyEnchant library).
+After time is up, the words in the set are validated (i.e., that their paths on the board are made up of adjacent, non-repeated tiles and the words themselves are standard English words according to list of 100,000+ English-language words).

 ### Future Improvements